RicardoFernandez286/DataAnalysis/README.md

 # Acknowledgments
 * Prof. Dr. Peter Hamm (for being my Ph.D. advisor and helpful discussions).
 * Dr. Jan Helbing (for helpful discussions).
-* Dr. Kerstin Oppelt (for using this software, helpful discussions and debugging).
+* Dr. Kerstin Oppelt (for using this software, helpful discussions and for finding bugs).